-- The D, S, &c.
-P. Much trouble by wandering affections, illicit amours, &c., scandal and infamy in consequence.
+- The Day, &c. ?.
+Much trouble by wandering affections, illicit amours, &c., scandal and infamy in consequence.
 Many crosses and controversies through women.
 Waste of estate by improvidence and intemperance.
 If the native marry under these directions, it is unhappy, and to one whom he loves not, and who will not be obedient and affectionate.
-It produces P diseases; and, in children, if P be in a watery sign and afflicted, measles, small-pox, &c.; in women irregular and abundant courses, diseases of the matrix, &c. - The D & J. This direction brings journies or voyages, the latter if J be in 27.
+It produces ? diseases; and, in children, if ? be in a watery sign and afflicted, measles, small-pox, &c.; in women irregular and abundant courses, diseases of the matrix. &c. - The D & &.
+This direction brings journies or voyages, the latter if & be in .
 It engages him in causes and controversies sometimes; brings him much active business; he is very energetic, and given to study, writing, public speaking, &c.
-To a merchant much business, journies, &c.; to a factor many accompts.
-To a king foreign news, active exertions among his allies; he sends ambassadors, &c.

-• All depends on how Σ is aspected; as, if afflicted, he gives trouble by fraud, theft, &c.; also sickness and accidents, according to the sign.
+To a merchant much business, journies, &c.; to a factor many accompts\.
+To a king foreign news, active - All depends on how \( \mathbf{z} \) is aspected; as, if afflicted, he gives trouble by fraud, theft, &c.; also sickness and accidents, according to the sign.